 Schema Settings

-The Schema Settings tab in the Stream Details panel allows you to inspect and manage the schema used to store and query ingested data.
-A schema defines the structure of log data in a stream, including:
+The Schema Settings tab in Stream Details allows you to inspect and manage the schema used to store and query ingested data.
+A schema defines the structure of log data within a stream and includes:

-- The detected data types for each field
+- The inferred data types for each field

-- The index type set for the field by user
+- The index type assigned to each field

 Each field represents a key from the JSON log, automatically detected during ingestion.
 Fields are shown with their name, inferred data type, and any associated index.